splunk/observability-workshop/content/en/other/pet-clinic/_index.md

 title: Pet Clinic Java Workshop
 alwaysopen: false
 weight: 8
+description: A workshop using Zero Configuration Auto-Instrumentation for Java
 ---

 The goal is to walk through the basic steps to configure the following components of the Splunk Observability platform: